$26.65 Million in Sales Expected for TherapeuticsMD, Inc. (NASDAQ:TXMD) This Quarter

-Brokerages forecast that TherapeuticsMD, Inc. (NASDAQ:TXMD) will report $26.65 million in sales for the current fiscal quarter, Zacks reports.
-Two analysts have issued estimates for TherapeuticsMD’s earnings, with the highest sales estimate coming in at $27.94 million and the lowest estimate coming in at $25.35 million.
-TherapeuticsMD reported sales of $19.34 million in the same quarter last year, which would suggest a positive year over year growth rate of 37.8%.
-The business is expected to issue its next quarterly earnings report on Monday, November 8th.
+Equities analysts expect TherapeuticsMD, Inc. (NASDAQ:TXMD) to post $26.65 million in sales for the current fiscal quarter, Zacks reports.
+Two analysts have issued estimates for TherapeuticsMD’s earnings.
+The highest sales estimate is $27.94 million and the lowest is $25.35 million.
+TherapeuticsMD reported sales of $19.34 million during the same quarter last year, which would suggest a positive year over year growth rate of 37.8%.
+The business is expected to report its next quarterly earnings results on Monday, November 8th.

-According to Zacks, analysts expect that TherapeuticsMD will report full-year sales of $99.45 million for the current year, with estimates ranging from $97.04 million to $101.85 million.
-For the next financial year, analysts anticipate that the firm will post sales of $202.97 million, with estimates ranging from $180.73 million to $225.21 million.
-Zacks Investment Research’s sales calculations are an average based on a survey of sell-side analysts that that provide coverage for TherapeuticsMD.
+According to Zacks, analysts expect that TherapeuticsMD will report full year sales of $99.45 million for the current fiscal year, with estimates ranging from $97.04 million to $101.85 million.
+For the next fiscal year, analysts anticipate that the company will post sales of $202.97 million, with estimates ranging from $180.73 million to $225.21 million.
+Zacks Investment Research’s sales averages are an average based on a survey of research firms that that provide coverage for TherapeuticsMD.

-TherapeuticsMD (NASDAQ:TXMD) last released its quarterly earnings results on Wednesday, August 4th.
-The company reported ($0.11) EPS for the quarter, hitting the consensus estimate of ($0.11).
-The company had revenue of $23.00 million for the quarter, compared to analyst estimates of $22.63 million.
+TherapeuticsMD (NASDAQ:TXMD) last released its earnings results on Wednesday, August 4th.
+The company reported ($0.11) EPS for the quarter, meeting the Thomson Reuters’ consensus estimate of ($0.11).
+The business had revenue of $23.00 million for the quarter, compared to the consensus estimate of $22.63 million.

-In other news, CFO James Darecca sold 93,337 shares of the stock in a transaction on Thursday, August 12th.
-The stock was sold at an average price of $0.87, for a total value of $81,203.19.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director Paul Bisaro purchased 50,000 shares of the company’s stock in a transaction dated Monday, August 16th.
-The stock was purchased at an average price of $0.79 per share, with a total value of $39,500.00.
-Following the completion of the purchase, the director now directly owns 196,864 shares in the company, valued at approximately $155,522.56.
-The disclosure for this purchase can be found here.
-Insiders bought 961,000 shares of company stock worth $697,070 in the last ninety days.
-8.80% of the stock is owned by company insiders.
+In related news, Director Cooper C. Collins bought 900,000 shares of the company’s stock in a transaction dated Wednesday, August 18th.
+The stock was purchased at an average cost of $0.72 per share, with a total value of $648,000.00.
+The purchase was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CFO James Darecca sold 93,337 shares of the firm’s stock in a transaction dated Thursday, August 12th.
+The stock was sold at an average price of $0.87, for a total transaction of $81,203.19.
+The disclosure for this sale can be found here.
+Over the last ninety days, insiders bought 961,000 shares of company stock valued at $697,070.
+Corporate insiders own 8.80% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Swiss National Bank increased its holdings in TherapeuticsMD by 50.3% in the first quarter.
-Swiss National Bank now owns 837,200 shares of the company’s stock valued at $1,122,000 after purchasing an additional 280,000 shares during the period.
-Barclays PLC grew its holdings in TherapeuticsMD by 262.4% during the 1st quarter.
-Barclays PLC now owns 306,694 shares of the company’s stock worth $411,000 after acquiring an additional 222,058 shares during the period.
-Ritholtz Wealth Management acquired a new stake in TherapeuticsMD during the 1st quarter worth about $78,000.
-Goldman Sachs Group Inc. grew its holdings in TherapeuticsMD by 61.5% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 1,858,255 shares of the company’s stock worth $2,490,000 after acquiring an additional 707,450 shares during the period.
-Finally, Principal Financial Group Inc. grew its holdings in TherapeuticsMD by 9.4% during the 1st quarter.
-Principal Financial Group Inc. now owns 125,485 shares of the company’s stock worth $168,000 after acquiring an additional 10,765 shares during the period.
-Institutional investors and hedge funds own 42.99% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of TXMD.
+Schonfeld Strategic Advisors LLC purchased a new position in TherapeuticsMD during the 2nd quarter valued at about $28,000.
+Walleye Capital LLC purchased a new position in TherapeuticsMD during the 1st quarter valued at about $31,000.
+Procyon Private Wealth Partners LLC purchased a new position in TherapeuticsMD during the 2nd quarter valued at about $38,000.
+Royal Bank of Canada lifted its position in TherapeuticsMD by 767.7% during the 1st quarter.
+Royal Bank of Canada now owns 32,973 shares of the company’s stock valued at $43,000 after acquiring an additional 29,173 shares during the period.
+Finally, Nisa Investment Advisors LLC purchased a new position in TherapeuticsMD during the 2nd quarter valued at about $45,000.
+42.99% of the stock is owned by institutional investors.

 TherapeuticsMD, Inc operates as a pharmaceutical company.
 It focuses on the development and commercialization of products for women.
 The firm’s technology, SYMBODA, develops advanced hormone therapy pharmaceutical products to enable delivery of bio-identical hormones through a variety of dosage forms and administration routes.